Generic Name: trimethadione (TRYE meth a DYE one)

 You should not use Tridione if you are allergic to it.

 To make sure Tridione is safe for you, tell your doctor if you have:

 a blood cell disorder such as anemia or low white blood cells;

 myasthenia gravis (a nerve-muscle disorder).

 This medicine can harm an unborn baby or cause birth defects.
-Do not use trimethadione if you are pregnant.
+Do not use Tridione if you are pregnant.
 Use effective birth control to prevent pregnancy while you are using this medicine.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of trimethadione on the baby.

-Do not start or stop taking trimethadione during pregnancy without your doctor's advice.
-Trimethadione may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Do not start or stop taking Tridione during pregnancy without your doctor's advice.
+This medicine may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
 Tell your doctor right away if you become pregnant.
 You may need to use a different seizure medicine.

 It is not known whether trimethadione passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.